exonum/exonum-client/README.md

 | **KeyType** | Data type for keys in the Merkelized map. | [Custom](#define-data-type) or built-in data type |
 | **ValueType** | Data type for values in the Merkelized map. | [Custom data type](#define-data-type) |

+Keys in a map proof can either be *hashed* (which is the default option) or *raw*.
+To obtain a raw version for `KeyType`, use `MapProof.rawKey(KeyType)`.
+The key type is determined by the service developer when the service schema is created.
+Raw keys minimize the amount of hashing, but require that the underlying type has fixed-width binary serialization.

 The returned object has the following fields:

 | Field | Description | Type |